-If you find that your mouse cursor jumps or moves on its own, automatically, randomly while typing in Windows laptop or computer, then some of these suggestions may help you fix the problem.
+If you find that your mouse cursor jumps or moves on its own, automatically, randomly while typing on a Windows laptop or computer, then some of these suggestions may help you fix the problem.
 This could typically happen if your touchpad is sensitive and you accidentally touch the touchpad while typing or if the mouse is not in range.

 Mouse cursor jumps automatically

 Cursor jumping around is another problem some users face, apart from having their mouse pointer disappear & get replaced with arrow keys.
 Here are a few suggestions.
 Go through the list and try them in any order you wish to.
 If something does not help you, do reverse the setting back.

 - Don’t Hide pointer while typing

 Ensure that your Mouse, Touchpad and Keyboard device drivers are up-to-date.
 Ensure that the Mouse battery is OK.
 Run your antivirus software scan to rule out the possibility of some malware causing this.

 In Windows 11, open Windows Settings and go to Devices > Bluetooth & other devices > Touchpad and change the sensitivity to Low sensitivity.